-The previous campaigns have positively demonstrated the effectiveness of the campaign, according to research carried out by Millward Brown on behalf of GLT in 2016, 93% agreed that dropping gum is littering and 83% claim they always dispose of their gum correctly.
+Research has positively demonstrated the effectiveness of the campaign, according to research carried out by Millward Brown on behalf of GLT in 2016, 93% agreed that dropping gum is littering and 83% claim they always dispose of their gum correctly.

 These are encouraging results for the campaign, as proven when GLT was the awarded the 2016 PML Poster Impact Award for Top Call to Action poster.

 Speaking at launch, Minister for Communications, Climate Action & Environment, Denis Naughten said: “The Gum Litter Taskforce or GLT is an excellent example of an industry working with the State demonstrating real corporate social responsibility.
 It’s fitting that we’re having this launch today in Roscommon as we recently ranked in second place nationwide in the Irish Business Against Litter Survey.
 We’re hoping to move up one in the next result and the GLT campaign I’m sure will go some way towards helping us to achieve that here in Roscommon.
 Initiatives like this campaign are about continuing to take pride in our communities and continuing to take personal responsibility for their upkeep.”